geobtaa/metadata/docs/tutorials/python-jupyter.md

+# Tutorials for Harvesting Basics

 These tutorials are short, easy to complete exercises to help someone get the basics of running and writing scripts to harvest metadata.
-They are available as Jupyter Notebooks hosted in GitHub in the [Harvesting Guide repository](https://github.com/geobtaa/harvesting-guide).
+They are available as Jupyter Notebooks in the [Harvesting Guide repository](https://github.com/geobtaa/harvesting-guide).

 ## 1. [Setting up your environment](https://github.com/geobtaa/harvesting-guide/tree/main/tutorials/T-01_setting-up)